Credit: @thefarmersmuseum on Instagram

 Credit: @ms_albrecht on Instagram

-Ithaca is an ideal spot to take in the changing colors of the season on a waterfall trail or lakeside stroll, but fall also offers the opportunity to delve into this college town’s dark past with a Haunted History Tour (through November 5) or an Ithaca Ghostwalk (October 28-29).
+Ithaca is an ideal spot to take in the changing colors of the season on a waterfall trail or lakeside stroll, but fall also offers the opportunity to delve into this college town’s dark past with a Haunted History Tour (through October 28).
 Trek into nature via Cascadilla Gorge Trail (pictured), a short corridor between downtown Ithaca to the Cornell campus.
 Go even further at the 100-acre Cayuga Nature Center, home to a six-story treehouse offering a bird’s-eye view of the forest canopy, a gorge and waterfall, and more than 5 miles of walking trails.
 The historic main lodge, built in 1939, houses the Finger Lakes’ largest public aquarium.
 Dining in Ithaca provides many options, including the pioneering Moosewood Restaurant, Coal Yard Cafe, Liquid State Brewing Company and Ithaca Beer Co.
-Also learn about craft cider by tasting your way through a flight at Eve’s Cidery, where you can also meet their friendly farm dogs and chickens!
+Sample autumn’s bounty at Ithaca Farmers Market, where you can try crisp offerings from Eve’s Cidery!

 Corning